 And did we mention Holgar also happens to be the granddaughter of Melbourne husband-and-wife architects John and Helen Holgar?

-So when I heard Holgar was starting her own studio full-time (after years at Architectus), I couldn’t pass up the opportunity to sit down with a little slice of Aussie design royalty to chat about her career, her European sensibilities and the apartment that has us all giddy.
+So when I heard Holgar was starting her own interior design studio full-time (after years at Architectus), I couldn’t pass up the opportunity to sit down with a little slice of Aussie design royalty to chat about her career, her European sensibilities and the apartment that has us all giddy.

 ADR: Hi Alicia!
 Tell us about yourself.
 What led you to interior design?